John Keats's 1819 odes: Ode on Indolence

 "Ode on Indolence" comprises six stanzas containing ten lines each.
 The poem discusses a morning of laziness on the part of the narrator, during which his attention becomes captivated by three figures he sees in a vision.
-Beginning with an epitaph taken from Matthew 6:28, the poet introduces the theme of indolence through an excerpt of Jesus's suggestion that God provides for the lilies of the field without making them toil.
+Beginning with an epigraph taken from Matthew 6:28, the poet introduces the theme of indolence through an excerpt of Jesus's suggestion that God provides for the lilies of the field without making them toil.
 The poem describes the three figures as wearing "placid sandals" and "white robes", which alludes to the Grecian mythology that commonly appears in the 1819 odes.
 The images pass the narrator three times, which causes him to compare them to images on a spinning urn (line 7).
-In line 10, the narrator uses the word "Phidian" again as a reference to the Elgin marbles, whose creation was thought to have been overseen by Phidias, a Grecian artist.
+In line 10, the narrator uses the word "Phidian" again as a reference to the Elgin Marbles, whose creation was thought to have been overseen by Phidias, a Grecian artist.
 As the poem progresses, the narrator begins to discuss the intrusion upon his indolence by the figures of Love, Ambition, and Poesy, and he suggests that the images have come to "steal away" his idle days.
 In the final stanzas, the figure of Poesy is described as a daemon which Helen Vendler suggests poses a direct threat to the idleness the poet wishes to retain.
 In the final lines, the poet once again rejects the three images: "Vanish, ye phantoms, from my idle spright, / Into the clouds, and never more return!" (lines 39–40) with the intention of once again enjoying the laziness from which the poem obtains its title.